openpetra/openpetra-nightlydevzip/Readme.md

+This repository has releases: https://github.com/openpetra/openpetra-nightlydevzip/releases

-These are zip files with the nightly snapshot of the OpenPetra code, prepared for a quick start of development.
+This is the zip file with the nightly snapshot of the OpenPetra code, prepared for a quick start of development.

 This means it includes the project and solution files for SharpDevelop and VisualStudio, and the binaries, and the Developers Assistant.